Locally-Grown

 The Future Farmers Fund

-£10 from every jumper purchased goes towards our Farmers Fund, distributed amongst those farmers that look after the breeds of sheep that have gone into creating each piece.
+£10 from every jumper purchase from our CHEVIOT and MASHAM Collections goes towards our Farmers Fund, distributed amongst those farmers that look after the breeds of sheep that have gone into creating each piece.